Best Places to Live in Central Florida

 DeLand is a top place for education, as Stetson University is located within the city.
 It’s a beautiful place to live due to the murals lining the streets, which combines well with the nice architecture.

 There’s a lot to do in DeLand too.
 There’s a number of parks and St. Jons River is close by.
 It’s a safe place to live, and has affordable housing available.

 8. Winter Springs

-Winter Park is also one of the most blue cities in Florida.
+Winter Park is one of the most affluent areas in Central Florida.
+If you have the budget, it’s a beautiful place to call home.

 1. Winter Garden